PGL50/MechaCar_Statistical_Analysis/README.md

 - The design specifications for MechaCar suspension coils says the variance of the coils can't exceed 100 PSI.

 - Overall for all coils the variance is 62.3.
-So according to the specs the lots in total meet the specs but it's a different story by individual lots
+So according to the specs the lots in total meet the specs but it's a different story by individual lots.
 <br/>

     ![Total summary](/Resources/total_summary.png)